danwin007/301-lab-03/README.md

 # Feature 2 - Templating
 Number and name of feature: ________________________________

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 7:00pm

 Finish time: